 I really struggle with packing so decided that the simplicity of a spring capsule wardrobe could be the answer to traveling light and looking stylish on a spring getaway.

-Even better – I’ve created this spring capsule wardrobe to fit into a carry-on bag, if you wish to travel light.
+Even better, I’ve created this spring capsule wardrobe to fit into a carry-on bag, if you wish to travel light.
+I recently traveled with only a carry-on to Europe and it was wonderful to not have to worry about a checked bag.
 And since these pieces are mostly classics, you will turn to them again and again once back at home.

 Spring Capsule Wardrobe - The Pieces

 CROPPED JEANS ~ MAXI SKIRT ~ TROUSERS ~ NAVY BLAZER ~ CARDIGAN SWEATER ~ PULLOVER SWEATER ~ COTTON SHIRT (long-sleeved) ~ COTTON SHIRT (short-sleeved) ~ T-SHIRTS ~ TANK ~ DRESS ~ TRENCH COAT